 When the timeout argument is present and not None, it should be a floating point number specifying a timeout for the operation in seconds (or fractions thereof).
-As join() always returns None, you must call isAlive() after join() to decide whether a timeout happened - if the thread is still alive, the join() call timed out.
+As join() always returns None, you must call is\alive() after join() to decide whether a timeout happened - if the thread is still alive, the join() call timed out join() raises a RuntimeError if an attempt is made to join the current thread as that would cause a deadlock.
+It is also an error to join() a thread before it has been started and attempts to do so raises the same exception.